 Visual ImpactCan look cluttered unless formattedCleaner post and caption layout

-Automation NeededNoRecommended to post comment instantly
+Automation NeededNoRecommended to post a comment instantly

 Performance ImpactConsistently strong for accounts under 100K1.2% higher reach for accounts over 100K